What is asset finance?

 What is an asset?

-What kind of assets can I finance?
+What types of assets can I finance?

-Capitalise can help you find a lender to finance most types of assets.
-Soft assets like office equipment are typically harder to fund as they can lose their value quite quickly.
-Larger assets that hold their value like vehicles, machinery or equipment (known as hard assets) will be easier to finance as there is less risk associated.
-Below are some examples of hard assets:
+Objects like office equipment, which lose their value quickly, are known as soft assets.
+These are more challenging to fund because it can be difficult for the lender to recover losses if they depreciate.
+Larger assets that hold their value like vehicles, machinery or equipment are known as hard assets.
+These will be easier to finance as there is less risk associated.
+Below are examples of hard assets you could finance:

 • Heavy good vehicles and trailers